-Yes, you can use old pantyhose or garbage bags, fill with soilless mix and grow your garden in them.
+Yes, you can use old pantyhose or garbage bags to make your own grow bags.
 Here’s how.

 OK, so it’s silly season in the greenhouse research area.